Bringing the Anatomy Textbook to Life with Ricardo Martinez

 • Scroll to the bottom of the page to see the step-by-step tutorial and filaments used for this project.

-Mexican sculptor, painter and textbook anatomy artist, Ricardo Martinez, has been diligently creating a realistic anatomical hand, made entirely with the 3Doodler Create+ pen, 3Doodler filaments, and the new 3Doodler STEM kit.
+Mexican sculptor, painter and textbook anatomy artist, Ricardo Martinez, has been diligently creating a realistic anatomical hand, made entirely with the 3Doodler Create+ pen, 3Doodler filaments.

 The joints are movable due to being created with the ball and socket DoodleMold included in the STEM kit.
 Likewise, the hand is able to be moved despite the layers of tissues and veins on top due to them being Doodled with FLEXY, our flexible filament for the Create+.